vit9696/huawei-efi-updater/README.md

 #### Updating firmware without OS

+There are two ways to update without an OS:

+- Via HUAWEI CapAgent.
+This method works with all firmware versions.
+The trick is apparently a boot option to a special file.
+- Via EDK II CapsuleApp.
+This method works only on old firmware versions (e.g. 1.06) and will return `EFI_UNSUPPORTED` on new firmware.

+After choosing the method proceed with the following steps and the contents of `CapAgent` or `CapsuleApp` directory:

 1. Create a FAT32 formatted USB flash drive.
 2. Copy `EFI` directory for the correct model to the USB drive root.
 3. Disable UEFI Secure Boot in BIOS settings.